QuantConnect/lean-cli/README.md

   Start the local GUI.

 Options:
-  --port INTEGER      The port to run the local GUI on (defaults to 5612) --no-open           Skip opening the local GUI in the browser after starting it --gui PATH          The path to the checked out GUI repository or packaged .whl file  [required] --lean-config FILE  The Lean configuration file that should be used (defaults to the nearest lean.json) --verbose           Enable debug logging
+  --organization TEXT  The name or id of the organization with the local GUI module subscription --port INTEGER       The port to run the local GUI on (defaults to 5612) --no-open            Skip opening the local GUI in the browser after starting it --lean-config FILE   The Lean configuration file that should be used (defaults to the nearest lean.json) --verbose            Enable debug logging
   --help               Show this message and exit.
 ```

 _See code: [lean/commands/gui/start.py](lean/commands/gui/start.py)_